babyboomer53/Lesson-6/README.md

 discovered the root cause.
 All I can say is that I toiled for at least a couple of hours.

 As of 4:51 on the morning of August 4, all of the coding is done.

+It is 7:56 in the morning on August 4.
+There is probably a lot more I'd like to say, but I'm going to close the book on this one.
+As usual, this was quite the learning experience.
+I try to get as much out of each assignment as I can, time permitting.